ephanoco/OnmyojiTreasure/README.md

 ![example](https://raw.githubusercontent.com/ephanoco/onmyoji_treasure/master/blob/example.png)

-Place the cursor in the window as prompted.After the countdown ends, the window handle and name will be printed:
+Place the cursor in the window as prompted.
+After the countdown ends, the window handle and name will be printed:

 ![example_02](https://raw.githubusercontent.com/ephanoco/onmyoji_treasure/master/blob/example_02.png)